skounouho/UQ-ROM/README.md

 ```

 The `rom` fixes run a reduced-order simulation in the chosen ensemble.
 The code reads the reduced-order basis, converts between physical and reduced quantities and calculate time integration in the reduced-order space.
 The reduced model *should* be compatible with running on multiple processors using MPI.

+NOTE: To use the `rom` command with the NVT, NPT or NPH ensembles, make sure to replace the `fix_nh_rom.cpp` file in the LAMMPS `src` directory.
+The file includes a few lines of code for parsing the keyword 'model'.

 ### fix rob command